 a movable nozzle regulation element (26) for the partial or complete closure of the discharge device;

-an actuating element (25) which is designed to open the discharge device further after an opening of the discharge device and during the outflow of explosion gases through the discharge device,
+an actuating element (25) which is designed to open the discharge device further after an opening of the discharge device and during the outflow of explosion gases through the discharge device, thereby always at least approximately adjusting to an optimal, ideal area ratio between a nozzle outlet area and a nozzle inlet area,

-characterised in that the discharge device comprises several part-nozzles (40) for discharging the gas pressure, and a position of the part-nozzles (40) is adjustable by the actuating element (25)
+characterised in that the discharge device comprises several part-nozzles (40) for discharging the gas pressure, and a position of the part-nozzles (40) is adjustable by the actuating element (25),

-.
+wherein each of the part-nozzles (40) comprises a part valve seat (41) and a part valve body (42), and a part nozzle inlet area (43) is determined by the position of the part valve body (42) in relation to the part valve seat (41), and wherein the nozzle regulation element (26) determines the positions of the part valve bodies (42) in relation to the part valve seats (41),

+wherein the nozzle regulation element (26) is arranged for a variation of a total nozzle inlet area which is the sum of the part nozzle inlet areas,

+wherein the actuating element (25) is configured to control a movement of the nozzle regulation element (26) for adjusting the total nozzle inlet area at least approximately in accordance with the ideal area ratio.

 17. (canceled)